How to avoid scams when shopping online

-If you know the web address of the company, remember to type it in correctly or use a well-known search engine such as Google or Bing to search for the company and use their results.
+Alternatively, use a well-known search engine such as Google or Bing to search for the company and use their search results.

-2 Watch out for deals that look too good.
+2 Watch out for deals that look too good to be true

-If it looks too good to be true, it probably is.
+We all like to get a bargain but if an offer looks too good to be true, it probably is.

 ‘Links to websites through emails, texts or social media can be risky,’ says Helen, ‘so it’s best to just avoid them to be on the safe side, especially if you are inundated with emails promoting special offers.’